adobe-dss-aep/ajo-handson-labs/FSI/5. Content Authoring/Create an Email Message.md

 11. Click on the blue bar to open the Email Designer, or the "email editor" button on the right side
 ![Message](../0.%20Images/message6.JPG)

-12. Select an asset to display in the first block, for example "Bank banner" in FSI asset folder
+12. The email designer let you design your own email, by defining first the structure ( 1 block of 1 column, the 1 block of 2 column, then...), then select for each block the type of content (image, text, button, html, offer, etc).
+Here we already have a strucutre in place.
+We just need to modify the block we want.
+Start by selecting an asset to display in the first block, for example "Bank banner" in FSI asset folder
 ![Message](../0.%20Images/messageAsset1.JPG)
 ![Message](../0.%20Images/messageAsset2.JPG)